 Connect a hose to your black tank flush if you have one.
 Make sure you use a hose that will only be used for this purpose.

 If you don’t have a black tank flush valve, insert the hose into your toilet.
 Let the freshwater run until it’s clear exiting your camper.

 You’re now ready to continue using your RV!

 What Type of Sewer Hose Should I Use to Dump My RV Tanks?

 When it comes to dumping your RV tanks, you want to use a sewer hose to do the job.
-This is a specialized hose that’s designed for emptying RV waste holding tanks, and it will make the process much easier.
+This is a specialized hose that’s designed for emptying RV waste-holding tanks, and it will make the process much easier.
 You can find sewer hoses at most RV stores, or online.
-Read our review of the best RV sewer hoses.
+Read our article about the top 5 RV sewer hoses.